ThomasKidane/viz/README.md

 - **Parameter analysis plots** showing how each matrix entry affects the score
 - **Score evolution charts** throughout the optimization process
 - **Scrollable history** of all optimization steps
+- **Implementation indicator**: See which computation method was used

 ### 🔍 Analysis Tools
 - **Parameter sensitivity analysis**: See how changing each matrix entry affects the Sidorenko score
 - **Change tracking**: Visual highlighting of modified matrix entries
 - **Historical comparison**: Review all previous optimization steps
+- **Performance comparison**: Compare results between different implementations
 - **Export capabilities**: Save matrices and results for further analysis

 ## Installation